Caulk tubes lined up on a workbench, choosing the best caulk for bathrooms and showers

 How to Apply (The Right Way)

 The best caulk applied wrong looks worse than a cheap caulk applied right.
+The process I use every time:

 3. Dry completely.
 Caulk applied to a wet surface fails.
 Run the bathroom fan for 30 minutes after cleaning.